LiveBench/LiveBench/README.md

 **Note about fschat**: The fschat package version on pip (i.e., [lmsys/fastchat](https://github.com/lm-sys/FastChat)) is currently out of date, so we strongly recommend `pip uninstall fschat` before running the above, since it will then automatically install a more recent commit of fastchat.

+**Note about local models**: Local model inference is unmaintained.
+We highly recommend serving your model on an OpenAI compatible API using [vllm](https://github.com/vllm-project/vllm) and performing inference using `run_livebench.py`.

 Our repo is adapted from FastChat's excellent [llm_judge](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge) module, and it also contains code from [LiveCodeBench](https://github.com/LiveCodeBench/LiveCodeBench) and [IFEval](https://github.com/Rohan2002/IFEval?tab=readme-ov-file).

 ## Usage